uncleLukie/jellyfishBlogger/README.md

 Material-UI.

 ## What is it?
-jellyfishBlogger is a full-stack web applicaton that allows verified users to create, edit, and manage blog posts.
+jellyfishBlogger is a MERN stack web applicaton that allows verified users to create, edit, and manage blog posts.
 Users can sign up, comment on articles, and post their own articles (if they are permitted to).
 The backend is built using Express.js and MongoDB, while the frontend is built using React.js and Material-UI for a responsive and intuitive user interface.